 Pak high commission, primary source of funds for terror in Valley

-New Delhi, Apr 17: After identifying several properties in connection with the terror funding case, the Enforcement Directorate has seized assets worth Rs 6.19 crore belonging to Zahoor Watali, a Kashmiri businessman.
+New Delhi, Apr 17: After identifying several properties in connection with the terror funding case, the Enforcement Directorate (ED) has seized assets worth Rs 6.19 crore belonging to Zahoor Watali, a Kashmiri businessman.

-Enforcement Directorate officials said that the Pakistan High Commission was one channel of funding for the separatists in Kashmir.
+ED officials said that the Pakistan High Commission was one channel of funding for the separatists in Kashmir.
 The probe agency also said that Watali's role in raising funds and acting as a financial conduit had been established.

 Terror sympathisers in govt offices: Monitoring group gets cracking